hitsfm/Classic-Apple-Sauce/README.md

 	Todo / Bugs

 	-Browse Function displays a fake path.
-User needs to correct by correcting path.
+User needs to correct path after selection.
 This is a hard coded security issue limitation.